 A smart meter is installed by your energy company and sends them figures on how much gas and electricity you use.
 This saves them from having to send somebody to read your meter and should give you more accurate bills.

-How does a smart thermostat work?
+What does a smart thermostat do?

 A smart thermostat works in a similar fashion to a normal thermostat in that it controls the temperature of your house.
-You also have the option to control heating from your phone, and later models allow you to turn your hot water on or off.
+You also have the option to control heating from your phone, and later models allow you to turn your hot water on or off remotely.
 The “smart” part I will get onto later.

 Is it difficult to set-up?